2024 NFL Midseason Trade Block: Final Update

 Linebacker

 Tindall and Asamoah are both athletic former third-round picks from the 2022 class who have yet to make a mark.
 Thatโ€™s actually not that uncommon for linebackers, as what the NFL asks them to do is far different from what they were tasked with in college.
 Most take time to develop.
-Tindall and Asamoah have physical gifts that give them some upside if they ever put it together, so itโ€™s a question of if their current teams have run out of patience.
+Tindall and Asamoah have physical gifts that give them some upside if they ever put it together, so itโ€™s a question of whether their current teams have run out of patience.

 Cornerback